Executive Summary

 Implementation of the ISSAIs is a long-term change process, so it’s not unexpected that improvements in audit practices will not be captured by performance data over shorter periods.
 However, it is worth noting that good manuals are not sufficient, and it appears that many SAIs need continued support to fully organise the roll-out of ISSAIs and integrate it into their existing work.
 The GSR2023 shows that quality management is one aspect where continued work is required, together with upscaled support at the organisational level in planning and risk analysis.

 Another key area is professionalisation of staff and organisation of audit teams.
 Only 37% of SAIs find their current staff to be adequate both in terms of size and competencies.
-When asked about professional development programmes, SAIs rely most commonly on in-house development programmes which are not regulated by any other organ, used by 60%.
+When asked about professional development programmes, SAIs rely most commonly on in-house development programmes not regulated by any other organ, which is used by 60%.
 Only 66% of SAIs have competency frameworks at the base of audit and professionalisation efforts, suggesting that their in-house efforts will not be sufficient, considering the challenges many SAIs face in doing ISSAI-compliant audits, as quality objectives and competencies needed are not sufficiently defined.
 33% of SAIs report to have mechanisms for promoting and assessing the success of continuing professional development.
 This is not only concerning for assessment of individual staff development, but could also imply there are limited SAI capacities to apply and disseminate skills and knowledge obtained through capacity building within the organisation.
 This could hamper the implementation of ISSAI-based audits.

 SAI strategic vision must be accompanied by own accountability